hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 For more information please [check our existing tests.](https://github.com/hazelcast/hazelcast/tree/master/hazelcast/src/test/java/com/hazelcast/cluster)

-## How do I create separate clusters
+## How do I create separate clusters?

 By specifying group name and group password, you can separate your clusters in a simple way.
 Groupings can be by *dev*, *production*, *test*, *app*, etc.